 Stories of perseverance and opportunity were offered as watchwords to Class of 2018 graduates as Ferris State University hosted its fall commencement ceremonies on Saturday, Dec.
 15 in Big Rapids.
 Nine hundred fifty students completed their degrees and certificates as the Fall 2018 semester concluded, and 655 in that group registered to participate in Saturday’s ceremonies.

 The morning session honored graduates from the colleges of Business and Health Professions.
-The afternoon session recognized graduates of the colleges of Arts and Sciences, Education and Human Services, Engineering Technology and the Doctorate in Community College Leadership program.
+The afternoon session recognized graduates of the colleges of Arts, Sciences and Education, Education and Human Services, Engineering Technology and the Doctorate in Community College Leadership program.
 Ferris President David Eisler offered greetings to the graduates in the morning and afternoon sessions, urging them to pause during the celebration and reflect on their accomplishment.

 “The collective efforts of many people have contributed to your success,” Eisler said.
 “They care about you, as a person, and for the success you will achieve on your chosen career path.”